 At a time of impending global climate catastrophe Highway Haiku invites respondents to consider Brunel University’s position, nestled between the M4, M40, and M25, and how this impacts on the architecture, nature and aesthetic legacy of their daily experience of travel.

-Phil Coy is inviting contributions from staff, students and local residents to contribute a Haiku based on impressions of ‘the road’ and their weekday commute.
+Phil Coy invited staff, students and local residents to contribute a Haiku based on impressions of ‘the road’ and their weekday commute.

-Phil Coy will edit contributions together with those of internationally published authors and poets.
+Phil Coy edited contributions together with those of internationally published authors and poets.
 These include Will Self who has contributed the first Haiku:

 There isn’t any point

 Selected Haiku were displayed on a VMS (Variable Message Screen) Road-Side Billboard at the Eastern entrance to the Brunel University Campus.
 A small publication of collected Highway Haiku will be published by youarehere! towards the end December 2019.
 The publication will be distributed to all those that have contributed.

 As with many other forms of poetry, the traditional Haiku was written with strict rules.
 In their simplest interpretation these rules suggest that a Haiku is a Japanese poem of seventeen syllables, in three lines of five, seven, and five, traditionally evoking images of the natural world.